 It can be difficult to diagnose most OBD-II codes.
 In the case of code P0141, there is a wide spectrum of issues to choose from when trying to determine what’s causing the problem.
 As such, there isn’t one specific way to diagnose the trouble code.

-Nonetheless, to give you an idea of how to troubleshoot a P0141, check out the videos below:
+To give you an idea of how to troubleshoot a P0141, check out the videos below:

 How to Fix the P0141 Code